altynaymm/amazon_course_red/README.md

 <img width="1434" alt="Screenshot 2024-07-24 at 18 13 03" src="https://github.com/user-attachments/assets/b1c79069-8355-4ce1-b05f-551d5d591d09">

 This project is a landing page designed to advertise educational courses.
-The site allows users to explore the available courses and pricing plans, as well as purchase them directly from the page.
+The site allows users to explore the programm of course and pricing plans, as well as purchase them directly from the page.

 ## Tech Stack

 - **React**
 - **TypeScript**
 - **SCSS**
+- **Swiper**
+- **react-intersection-observer**

 ## Features